DrrrUtil/Drrr.comUtil/README.md

 # Drrr.comUtil

+Well, I wrote this piece of softwre literally one week after I started learning JavaScript and with very limited programming abilities in general.
-I am embarrassed of this code, I will leave it online however.
+Nowdays, I am embarrassed of this code, I will leave it online however.
-It's always nice to see how you once started, how far you have progressed already.
+It's always nice to see how where once started, and to see how far you have progressed already.